mansi2804/flutter-Portfolio/README.md

 - Each section is visually distinct using padding, background colors, and nesting techniques.
 - Utilizes various Flutter widgets, including `AppBar`, `Column`, `Row`, `Container`, `Image`, `ListView`, `Scaffold`, and `Text`.

+## Project Structure

+lib/ ├── main.dart # Entry point of the application ├── models/ # Contains user data model classes ├── views/ # Contains UI components for the profile page └── assets/ └── images/ # Directory for storing images

+## How to Run the Project

+### Prerequisites

+- Install Flutter on your machine.
+Follow the instructions on the [Flutter installation page](https://flutter.dev/docs/get-started/install).

+### Clone the Repository

+git clone <repository-url>

+Navigate to the Project Directory cd profile-page

+Run the App

+Get the dependencies:
+flutter pub get

+Run the app on a simulator or connected device: flutter run